JulienHoeglund/Covid19-Stats-WebApp/README.md

 # Webpack

-This is a simple example of using webpack with riot.
-It uses webpack loader [@riotjs/webpack-loader](https://www.npmjs.com/package/@riotjs/webpack-loader).
+This is a simple covid-19 app whichs shows statistics per country.

 ## Run locally